wasmvision/wasmvision-site/content/_index.md

 Use the built-in processors for face detection, edge detection, and other common tasks.

-You can also create your own processors using Go, Rust, and C programming languages.
+You can also create your own processors using the Go, Rust, and C programming languages.

 Ready to get started?
 [Click here](getting-started).